chakra-ui/panda/website/pages/docs/references/cli.md

 ## `panda codegen`

-Generate a new css utilities for your project based on the configuraion file.
+Generate new CSS utilities for your project based on the configuration file.

 ### Flags